profweston/Crime_Time_Final_Project/README.md

 * Results from the Machine Learning Model analysis

-* A bubble chart to show the types of crimes that can be filtered by district or year.
+* A bubble chart to show the most common types of crimes.
+* A bar chart to show the arrest rates by the type of crime.
 * A heat map that shows crimes by district that can be filtered by the type of crime, year, and whether or not an arrest was made.

-* A bar chart to show the arrest rates filtered by year and type of crime.

 * A chart to show the trends over time for each district that can be filtered by the type of crime.
 * A line chart to show the times that crimes are committed and filtered by whether or not an arrest was made.

 Each of these visualizations is discussed in the results section.